goodbyekansas/nedryland/docs/src/concepts/matrix.md

 | hammond                |    🧨   |  🧨  |    🧨   |    🧨   |
 | malcolm                |         |      |         |         |

-and to build the target `package` for all components we would simply access `package`:
+and to build the target `package` for all components we would simply access `targets.package`:

 | ⬇️ component \ target ➡️ | package | docs | target1 | target2 |